succinctlabs/op-succinct/book/op-succinct/proposer.md

 Make sure to include *all* of the required environment variables in the `.env` file.

 Before starting the proposer, ensure you have deployed the L2 Output Oracle and have the address of the proxy contract ready.
-Follow the steps in the [Contract Configuration](../contracts/configuration.md) section.
+Follow the steps in the [Environment Variables](../contracts/environment.md) section.

 ### Required Environment Variables